 Getting ready to hike at CheslenWe envision programs to promote weekly hikes among people with I/DD as a three-legged stool: carefully curated trails, effective teaching practices, and programs to provide support.
 We begin by focusing on the first leg: how to create an inventory of local trails that offer progressive access towards adventure - i.e., hikes of gradually greater length and difficulty (summarized here).
 Later, we describe teaching practices that help to build a functional hiking routine, and finally programs to track the progress and share the success these young people have achieved.
 All of these depend, however, on an understanding of the characteristics commonly seen in people with I/DD, and how these might shape the trail systems, practices, and programs required.
 These are captured in a set of sample guidelines, matched with a detailed trail inventory for the Kennett Square region.
 Links to more detailed descriptions, and definitions of key terms, are offered below.

 What is possible?
 Hiking is now an essential part of Margot's own fitness.
 She enjoys 60-90 minute hikes, 2-3 times per week.
 She hikes with us, with other caregivers, and now with school staff.
 It has preserved our sanity during the COVID pandemic: she has hiked once or twice a day, 1 1/2 or 2 miles at a time, and now even helps us to clear debris from trails we help to manage.
 We are looking forward to adding hiking to our repertoire of activities for our summer vacations, giving us even more options to break up long drives, and preserve a daily routine once we reach our destination.
-We are also looking forward to becoming even more adventurous, testing Margot on half-day excursions on even more varied terrain.
+Margot is now an adventurous hiker, and we are looking forward to testing her on half-day excursions .
 And we are especially eager to pilot a program with schools and other community partners in our region, to introduce others like Margot to the wonders of hiking.

 Key characteristics of hikers with I/DD